odriverobotics/ODrive/docs/can-protocol.md

 # CAN Protocol

-This document describes teh CAN Protocol.
+This document describes the CAN Protocol.
 For examples of usage, check out our [CAN Guide!](can-guide.md)

 ---